 Learning how to love yourself and practicing extreme self care are two keys for lasting health and happiness.
-If you are ill (and even if you aren't), practicing unconditional agape love and kindness toward yourself and others can make a critical difference in your recovery and sense of well-being.
+If you are ill or unhappy (and even if you aren't), practicing unconditional agape love toward yourself and others makes life healthier and happier for everyone.
+It can make a critical difference in your recovery and sense of well-being.

-Knowing how to love yourself is easy.
-Learning to show yourself and others real love in meaningful, tangible ways as a daily practice is more challenging.
+Knowing how to love yourself is a lot easier than putting the how-to's into practice.
+Showing yourself and others real love in meaningful, tangible ways as a daily practice is challenging.
 This is a lifelong process of transformation that doesn't happen over night.
 It starts with developing a vibrant, nurturing relationship with your authentic self that then spills over to bless others as well.

-The words engraved on that stone are as true today as they were two thousand years ago.
+The words of St. Paul to the Corinthians explains the power and nature of unconditional love.
+The words engraved on this stone are as true today as they were two thousand years ago.
 You don't have to be religious or even spiritual to embrace them.
-Imagine how wonderful the world would be if we loved ourselves and others, including all sentient beings, unconditionally.
+Imagine how wonderful the world would be if we loved ourselves and others, including all sentient beings, in this way.
 It would be a taste of heaven on earth for all of us.

-Sometimes, it's a challenge to give yourself the care you need.
-You may not feel that you deserve it.
+You may not feel that you deserve to lavish yourself with loving self care.
 You do.
 It is not selfish.
 You can only truly give what you have.
+If your bucket is empty you have nothing to pour out to others, at least not anything that is genuinely given.
 Sometimes you have to fake it until you make it.
 That's okay.
-Your brain will make new neural connections and it will become real and natural.
+The following tips and exercises will help.
+Your brain will make new neural connections and sharing unconditional love will feel real and natural.
 You are worth it.

 Together they all equal extreme self-care.
 This is what you need to be your healthiest, happiest self.
-This is the self who can touch the world in a positive, profound way.
+This is the self who can touch and change the world in a positive, profound way.